 Glossary (key terms)

 Most failures are not model failures.
-They are systems failures: old CRMs, messy data, brittle telephony, and unclear compliance rules.
+They are systems failures: old CRMs, STT failures, messy data, brittle telephony, and unclear compliance rules.
 Treat this section as a pre-mortem for your rollout.

 Common integration points you will need: